Are you thinking of sharing your story in the media? Here’s what you need to know

 Whenever anyone publicly shares something that has happened to them – whether that’s a difficult experience, a health condition or something they wish other people knew – it has the potential to change the lives of people who read it.

-Many topics in women’s health, particularly, are under-reported in the mainstream media.
-When women have the courage to share their stories, it helps break down taboos, raise awareness, educate and empower.
+Many topics around women’s health, particularly, are under-reported in the mainstream media.
+When women have the courage to share their stories, it helps break down taboos, raise awareness, educate and empower others.

 On this page you’ll find: